Courses in Philosophy

 PHIL 370 - Eastern Philosophy (3)

 A study of the wisdom found in Asian traditions such as Hinduism, Buddhism, Daoism, and Confucianism.
 Topics may include atman, karma, reincarnation, nirvana, and yin-yang philosophy.
-Special attention will be paid to the manner in which such beliefs arise out of personal experience and are instantiated in practices such as yoga, meditation, and non-duality.
+Special attention will be paid to the way such beliefs arise out of personal experience and are instantiated in practices such as yoga, meditation, and non-duality.

 PHIL 401 - Philosophy of Law (3)